chaiovercode/ai-leadership-notes/02-Generative-AI/README.md

 - The more time you give it to "reason," the higher the score—even for the exact same model.

 **The real test:** Because of this "benchmarking game," don't trust a spreadsheet.
 Try it on **YOUR** specific use case.
 Benchmarks are now just the screening interview; your proprietary data is the job trial.

+### 2.5.1 Hallucinations & Grounding
+AI lies.
+We call it "hallucinating" to be polite, but it generates false information confidently.
+- **Why:** Remember, it is just predicting the next word.
+Sometimes the most probable next word is a lie that sounds plausible.
+- **The Fix (Grounding):** Force the AI to cite its sources.
+"Answer this question using ONLY the provided document."
+If it cannot find the answer in the document, it must say "I do not know."
+- **Leadership Takeaway:** Never use a raw LLM for factual queries (e.g., "What is the law in Texas?").
+Always use a Grounded system (RAG) that points to the specific statute.

+### 2.5.2 Open vs. Closed Source Strategy
+**Closed Models (OpenAI, Google, Anthropic):**
+- **Pros:** Smartest models, easiest to use, managed security.
+- **Cons:** You send your data to them.
+You are dependent on their pricing.

+**Open Models (Llama, Mistral):**
+- **Pros:** You control the data.
+You can run it on your own servers (privacy).
+No vendor lock-in.
+- **Cons:** You need an engineering team to manage it.
+Slightly dumber than the top closed models.

 ---